 - Certification of each child’s eligibility for NSLP or SBP benefits, if applicable

-- Case number for CalFresh, CalWORKs, FDPIR, or Kin-GAP, if applicable
+- Case number for CalFresh, CalWORKs, or FDPIR, if applicable

 - Signature of the adult household member completing the form